kevinburke/public-comments/belmont-general-plan/README.md

 First, some background:

-- Since 2010, San Mateo County has added 75,000 jobs and only 4,000 new housing units.
-As a result, there are more workers competing for fewer apartments.
+- Since 2010, San Mateo County has added 30,000 people, 75,000 jobs and only 4,000 new housing units.
+As a result, there are more people and more workers competing for fewer apartments.

 - Since 2010, the [average rent in San Mateo County has doubled][rent].